dashingsoft/pyarmor/src/user-guide.md

     # Because __manifest__.py will read by odoo server directly, so it
     # should keep literal.
 Exclude it from project files.
     #
-    # And restrict mode should be disabled, otherwise odoo server can't
-    # import obfuscated modules
-    #
     ./pyarmor config --output=dist \
                      --manifest "global-include *.py, exclude __manifest__.py"
     ./pyarmor build